serverpod/serverpod/packages/serverpod/README.md

 Deleting a single row works similarly to the `update` method, but you can also delete rows using the where parameter.

     // Delete a single row
-    await Company.deleteRow(session, myCompany);
+    await session.db.deleteRow(myCompany);

-    // Delete all rows where the company name ends with 'Ltd' await Company.delete(
+    // Delete all rows where the company name ends with 'Ltd' await session.db.delete(
-      where: (t) => t.name.like('%Ltd'),
+      where: tCompany.name.like('%Ltd'),
     );

 ### Creating expressions
 To find or delete specific rows, most often, expressions are needed.
 Serverpod makes it easy to build expressions that are statically type-checked.
-Columns are referenced using the global table descriptor objects.
-The table descriptors, `t` are passed to the expression builder function.
+Columns are referenced using the global `Table` objects.
+The table objects are named the same as the generated object classes but prefixed with a `t`.
 The `>`, `>=`, `<`, `<=`, `&`, and `|` operators are overridden to make it easier to work with column values.
 When using the operators, it's good practice to place them within a set of parentheses as the precedence rules are not always what would be expected.
 These are some examples of expressions.

-    // The name column of the Company table equals 'My company') t.name.equals('My company')
+    // The name column of the Company table equals 'My company') tCompany.name.equals('My company')

-    // Companies founded at or after 2020 t.foundedDate >= DateTime.utc(2020)
+    // Companies founded at or after 2020 tCompany.foundedDate >= DateTime.utc(2020)

-    // Companies with number of employees between 10 and 100 (t.numEmployees > 10) & (t.numEmployees <= 100)
+    // Companies with number of employees between 10 and 100 (tCompany.numEmployees > 10) & (tCompany.numEmployees <= 100)

-    // Companies that has the founded date set t.foundedDate.notEquals(null)
+    // Companies that has the founded date set tCompany.foundedDate.notEquals(null)

-### Transactions
+### Transactions and joins
-Docs coming.
+Transactions and joins are still under development.

 ### Executing raw queries
 Sometimes more advanced tasks need to be performed on the database.
 For those occasions, it's possible to run raw SQL queries on the database.
 Use the `query` method.
 A `List<List<dynamic>>` will be returned with rows and columns.